 If you have an A-list producer and $300,000 budget then by all means, make yourself a kick ass big-budget record.
 But conversely, if all you have is “Garage Band” and an acoustic guitar, make a solo acoustic record on your computer for God’s sake.
 Make music any way you can.

 It doesn’t matter if you tell your story with a vintage Less Paul or a friggin’ leaf blower.
 Just tell your story.
 Create art that is “cool” and present it to the world in an interesting way.
 If you have something special in you, people will hear it and you WILL be on your way.

 At the very least you will be one step closer to creating your masterpiece.
 Nothing helps you develop faster as an artist than recording.
 It externalizes the process and causes you to learn and grow as a result.

-From a marketing standpoint, having product allows you to go out there and start building that fan base now and after all, that’s the point; to be heard.
+From a marketing standpoint, having product allows you to go out there and start building that fan base now.
+After all, that’s the point; to be heard.
 Do it, and do it now.
 Be whoever you’re going to be.
 Life is not going to wait.

 And finally, if you really want to make sure you fail as a musician…

 3. Resist Anything That Requires Actual Effort…

 At the risk of being obnoxious, I do REALLY well with my online businesses.
-In fact, over the last few years I have generated over $2 million in sales.
+In fact, sicne I began working online I have generated over $3 million in sales.
 As a marketing consultant I have orchestrated campaigns that have broken sales records and driven numerous artists to the top of various Billboard, iTunes, Amazon, and Barnes & Noble sales charts